Resource quantification for programming low-depth quantum circuits: Motivation

-Similar to the way we rely on classical computers, we delegate our computations \cite{DelegatedQuantumComputation2015} to quantum computers by remotely transmitting commands -- encoded as quantum states -- for the implementation of specific quantum gates.
-Instead of designing a dedicated circuit for individual computation tasks, the computer has a fixed circuit architecture capable of handling \textit{any} commands, which we refer to as its \textit{processor}.
-The processor's capability of applying any unitary operation from any agnostic command is referred to as \textit{universal programmability}.
-Notably, the task of programming unitaries is distinguished from synthesizing unitaries \cite{OneQueryUnitarySynthesis} by the fact that all the information about the targeted unitary is given quantumly rather than classically, in the form of a quantum state, which we always refer to as its \textit{program state}.
-To implement NISQ algorithms, a significant ingredient is a universally programmable quantum processor for any low-depth quantum operations.
+Given the prohibitive resource requirements and costs of local quantum hardware in the NISQ era, clients may delegate computations \cite{DelegatedQuantumComputation2015} to cloud servers by transmitting program states that encode target unitary operations.
+Rather than designing a dedicated circuit for each computational task, the cloud computer uses a fixed circuit architecture capable of processing \textit{any} program state; we refer to this architecture as its \textit{processor}.
+The processor's ability to implement any target unitary from its corresponding program state is referred to as \textit{universal programmability}.
+Programming unitaries differs from synthesizing unitaries \cite{OneQueryUnitarySynthesis} in that all information about the target unitary is supplied in quantum rather than classical form, as a quantum state that we conventionally refer to as its \textit{program state}.
+An essential component for implementing NISQ algorithms is a quantum processor capable of universally programming low-depth quantum operations.
 Although the \textit{No-Programming Theorem} has ruled out the possibility of exact universal programming, as an infinite-size quantum memory and quantum circuit are necessary to store and retrieve the program, its approximate analogue is available \cite{Nielsen1997}.
-Numerous efforts have been made \cite{ProbabilisticUniversalProcessor2002, MBQComp2007, AsymptoticTeleporation2008, Kubicki2019, YuxiangOptimal2020, Gschwendtner2021programmabilityof, Muguruza2024portbasedstate, yoshida2025quantumadvantagestorageretrieval} to circumvent this no-go theorem by trading off programming error for quantum memory complexity, which we refer to as the \textit{program cost}.
-The optimal tradeoff for unitaries \cite{YuxiangOptimal2020}, channels \cite{Gschwendtner2021programmabilityof}, and isometries \cite{yoshida2025quantumadvantagestorageretrieval} has been established.
+Numerous efforts have been made \cite{ProbabilisticUniversalProcessor2002, MBQComp2007, AsymptoticTeleporation2008, Kubicki2019, YuxiangOptimal2020, Gschwendtner2021programmabilityof, Muguruza2024portbasedstate, yoshida2025quantumadvantagestorageretrieval} to circumvent this no-go theorem by allowing nonzero programming error in exchange for reduced quantum-memory complexity; we refer to this complexity as the \textit{program cost}.
+Optimal trade-offs have been established for unitaries \cite{YuxiangOptimal2020}, channels \cite{Gschwendtner2021programmabilityof}, and isometries \cite{yoshida2025quantumadvantagestorageretrieval}, primarily within two frameworks: measure-and-operate (MO) \cite{BisioOptimalLearning2010, YuxiangOptimal2020, Gschwendtner2021programmabilityof}, and port-based teleportation (PbT) \cite{AsymptoticTeleporation2008, Muguruza2024portbasedstate, yoshida2025quantumadvantagestorageretrieval}.
 Nevertheless, all these works, including \cite{YuxiangOptimal2020}, assume constant system dimensions and derive the bounds for program cost in the arbitrarily small error regime.
 Meanwhile, NISQ algorithms might run on many qubits to maintain their potential quantum advantage \cite{Bravyi2018}, thereby creating a ``wide'' circuit architecture.
-Instead of setting the error to be infinitesimal, we set the programming error to be vanishing with respect to the system dimension.
-Under these assumptions, while the number of qubits controls the asymptotics of the error and the architecture of the circuit, it is natural to ask whether more fine-grained lower and upper bounds are available in terms of programming low-depth quantum circuits.
-In addition, these works focus on an information-theoretic perspective and do not consider the efficiency of implementing the protocols on current (or NISQ) quantum devices, in terms of both gate and program cost.
+Rather than taking the programming error to be infinitesimal, we allow the programming error to vanish as the system dimension grows.
+Under these assumptions, the number of qubits controls both the asymptotic error and the circuit architecture, making it natural to ask whether finer-grained lower and upper bounds can be obtained for programming low-depth quantum circuits.
+In addition, these works focus on an information-theoretic perspective and do not consider the efficiency of implementing the protocols on practical quantum devices, in terms of both gate and program cost.